AlbertSufaj/Final-Year-Project/README.md

 # IndividualProject_2021_Albert.Sufaj
 Final Year Project Repository

-This is the inner-workings of my final year project at Royal Holloway Uni.
+This is the inner-workings of my final year project at Royal Holloway Uni which was to find solutions for the vertex cover problem.

-The proof-of-concept branch will show you my working when tackling an NP-hard problem called the vertex cover problem.
+There are three different approaches to the vertex cover problem yielding "good enough" results:
+- Heuristic approach
+- Approximation approach
+- Alom's approach
+- BActracking approach (in development)